 I am currently a HR Manager in a company that specialises in providing HR services to schools, a post which I've held for nearly 10 years.
 I am familiar with the workings of a school, the legal side and what works best for schools.
 I am keen to use this experience which I believe will be beneficial for Crosshall.

-Mark Crane (Parent Governor)
+Mark Crane (Parent Governor) (Term of office ended 3rd May 2021)

 “I am excited to take up the role of Parent Governor at Crosshall Infant School Academy Trust where my daughter attends.
 I currently work in a Further Education college in North East London as the Head of ICT services and I am passionate about providing excellent technology to our learners and teaching staff.
 I have over 20 years - experience in the world of I.T. working for large companies within different commercial sectors and I use this experience to enable learning at all levels at the college.
 I believe technology has a key role to play in education and the role is increasing at a rate that can sometimes be difficult to manage.
 I moved to St. Neots in 2006 and have since married, had two children and set down roots in the town we now call home.
 It would be fantastic to use my experiences in both my working life and family life to benefit at Crosshall Infant School.”